Harbour Court guide

 |Arrivals and moving in||

-You will be able to download and print your arrivals leaflet, which has full instructions on where to go on moving in day.
-A friendly team will meet you, give you your keys, and show you how to get to your room.
+A friendly team will meet you, scan your QR code to check you in, and then give you your keys and show you how to get to your room.

 Please note that you will be told your room number on arrival at your accommodation only; we're unable to give you this information any earlier.